llafuente/language/statements/switch.markdown

 `default` case must be the last, and do not need to `break`, `fallthrough` or `continue`.

+Each `case` has it's own block. so var declarations don't leak to other cases.

 There are three types of switch:
 * comparison switch.
 * expression switch.